• Skip to main content

 Titles and headings will be used by one font, and the body text will be used by the other.
 Simple.

-3. Colour scheme research
+3. Colour Scheme Research

 The colour palette you choose affects communication, user experience and purchase decisions so it’s important to spend some time thinking about it.